How to Remove Ransomware

 Is ransomware easy to get rid of?

-Answer: it depends on the strain of ransomware.
+Well, it depends on the strain of ransomware.

-Many ransomware strains are like digital termites and getting rid of them is annoying but manageable.
+Many ransomware strains are like digital termites, and getting rid of them is annoying but manageable.
 Other strains, however, are more aggressive, like hornets.
 These digital hornets set up nests throughout your network and attack at every turn.

 Early detection makes removal much easier, regardless of the strain of the ransomware.
-There are sophisticated variants like double extortion attacks that make recovery a nightmare, but in general, if you have the proper security tools and cybersecurity experts at the helm of your cybersecurity strategy, your chances of defending against ransomware increase significantly.
+There are sophisticated variants like double extortion attacks that make ransomware recovery a nightmare, but in general, if you have the proper security tools and cybersecurity experts at the helm of your cybersecurity strategy, your chances of defending against ransomware increase significantly.

 The bottom line?
 Prevention always beats remediation.
 Backup your data regularly, leverage strong endpoint protection, and have your workforce go through security awareness training.
 Preventative actions can help stop ransomware before it has an opportunity to invade your network.